Standardized Validation Rule API¶

 [ │ { │ │ 'trans_value': 91, │ │ 'orig_value': '91', │ │ 'trans_ctx': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 0, │ │ │ 'column': 'geoLat', │ │ │ 'row': {'siteID': '1234567', 'geoLat': '91', 'geoLong': '89'} │ │ } │ }, │ { │ │ 'trans_value': 89, │ │ 'orig_value': '89', │ │ 'trans_ctx': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 0, │ │ │ 'column': 'geoLong', │ │ │ 'row': {'siteID': '1234567', 'geoLat': '91', 'geoLong': '89'} │ │ } │ }, │ { │ │ 'trans_value': 89, │ │ 'orig_value': '89', │ │ 'trans_ctx': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 1, │ │ │ 'column': 'geoLat', │ │ │ 'row': {'siteID': '1', 'geoLat': '89', 'geoLong': '91'} │ │ } │ }, │ { │ │ 'trans_value': 91, │ │ 'orig_value': '91', │ │ 'trans_ctx': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 1, │ │ │ 'column': 'geoLong', │ │ │ 'row': {'siteID': '1', 'geoLat': '89', 'geoLong': '91'} │ │ } │ } ]

-This method was added due to the less_than_min_value
+This method was added due to the less_than_min_value and

-rules, where we needed to show warnings to the
+greater_than_max_value rules, where we needed to show warnings to the

 user if a successful coercion took place.